Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Algorithm

-Our second implementation of the truncation step allows for a wholesale redefinition of the current basis, seeking a new, smaller basis and a new set of coefficients such that the objecive value is not degraded too much.
-The approach is specified in Algorithm~\ref{alg:bs_matcomp}.
-It is motivated by the observation that atoms added at early iterates contain spurious components, which may not be cancelled out by atoms added at later iterations.
+Our second implementation of the truncation step allows for a wholesale redefinition of the current basis, seeking a new, smaller basis and a new set of coefficients such that the objective value is not degraded too much.
+The approach is specified in Algorithm~\ref{alg:bs_matcomp}, and is what we use for the matrix and tensor completion experiments later in the paper.
+It is motivated by the observation that atoms added at early iterates contain spurious components, which may not be canceled out by atoms added at later iterations.
 This phenomenon is apparent in matrix completion, where the number of atoms (rank-one matrices) generated by the procedure above is often considerably larger than the rank of the target matrix.
-For this application, we could implement Algorithm~\ref{alg:bs_matcomp} by forming a singular value decomposition of the matrix represented by the latest iterate $\tilde\vx_{t+1}$, and defining a new basis $\hat\mA_{t+1}$ to be the rank-one matrices that correspond to the largest singular values.
+For this application, we implement step \ref{svdimplement} of Algorithm~\ref{alg:bs_matcomp} by forming a singular value decomposition of the matrix represented by the latest iterate $\tilde\vx_{t+1}$, and defining a new basis $\hat\mA_{t+1}$ to be a low-rank matrix that corresponds to the largest singular values.
 These singular values would then form the new coefficient vector $\hat{c}_{t+1}$, and the new iterate $\vx_{t+1}$ would be defined in terms of just these singular values and singular vectors.
 The computational work required for such a step would be comparable with one iteration of the popular singular value thresholding (SVT) approach \cite{svt} for matrix completion, which also requires calculation of the leading singular values and singular vectors.

 We conclude this section by discussing practical stopping criteria for Algorithm~\ref{alg:cogent}.
 As we show in Section~\ref{sec:analysis}, \cogent is guaranteed to converge to an optimum, and the objective is guaranteed to decrease at each iteration.
 We therefore use the following termination criteria: